-Individuals who entered the Photography Exhibit in the past three years, or who have already requested an application, will automatically receive the Photography Exhibit Prospectus in July.
-Additional requests may be submitted before September 1 to the Waterford Foundation at 540 882-3018, ext.
-114 or by email.
+Individuals who entered the Photography Exhibit in the past three years, or who have already requested an application, will automatically receive the Photography Exhibit Prospectus in early September.
+Additional requests may be submitted before September 20 to the Waterford Foundation at 540 882-3018, ext.
+112 or by email.

 All categories include both black & white and color.